Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Logical replication and autosuspend

 By default, Neon's Autosuspend feature suspends a compute after 300 seconds (5 minutes) of inactivity.
-In a logical replication setup, Neon does not autosuspend a compute instance that has an active connection from a logical replication subscriber.
-In other words, a compute instance with an active subscriber remains active at all times.
+In a logical replication setup, Neon does not autosuspend a compute that has an active connection from a logical replication subscriber.
+In other words, a compute with an active subscriber remains active at all times.
+Neon determines if there are active connections from a logical replication subscriber by checking for walsender processes on the Neon Postgres instance using the following query:

 Replication roles

-It is recommended that you create a dedicated Postgres role for replicating data.
-The role must have the REPLICATION privilege.
+It is recommended that you create a dedicated Postgres role for replicating data from Neon to a subscriber.
+This role must have the REPLICATION privilege.
 The default Postgres role created with your Neon project and roles created using the Neon Console, CLI, or API are granted membership in the neon_superuser role, which has the required REPLICATION privilege.
 Roles created via SQL do not have this privilege, and the REPLICATION privilege cannot be granted.

-You can verify that your role has the REPLICATION privilege by running the follow query:
+You can verify that your role has the REPLICATION privilege by running the following query:

 SELECT rolname, rolreplication